brianr747/platform/README.md

 - TEXT: Save each series as a text file in a local directory.
 This is good enough for a casual user, and is useful for debugging and unit testing.
-- SQLITE: The SQLite database is supported, although with minimal features.
+- SQLITE: The SQLite database is supported.
 The SQL interface will be refactored heavily once the rest of the platform is covered with unit tests.
+A base class will handle the high level logic, and then sub-classes will deal with the SQL language-specific details.

 Meta-data support is extremely minimal.
 Once the SQL design is stable, will add more fields.